KindPlayer2/Audio-Visualiser/README.md

 # Audio-Visualiser
-music visualiser project for Object Oriented Programming 2023.
+Music visualiser project for Object Oriented Programming 2023.

 ## Collaborators
 The collaborators for this project are;